ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 ```
 </b>
-Feature Eng. depends on problem statement, based on problem statement we have to decide the approach.
+Feature Eng. depends on the problem statement, based on problem statement we have to decide the approach.

 <h4 align = "center">
   4. Modelling and Evalution